Skip to content

 );

-return true; // Returning true indicates that the error has been handled and the default event is no longer triggered
+return true; // indicates the error has been handled; don't trigger the default event

 });

-You can define a middleware event yourself through defineEvent, which is usually used to extend some new callbacks.
+You can define custom middleware events through defineEvent, typically used to extend the available callbacks.

-For example, you can trigger the new event you defined in onUpdate according to certain conditions, and then you can use the new event middleware you defined in some places.
+For example, you can trigger your custom event in onUpdate based on certain conditions, and then use the corresponding middleware elsewhere.

 ts